dazhwu/pydynpd/README.md

 In the equation above, x is a predetermined variable that is potentially correlated with past errors, s is a strictly exogenous variable, and u is fixed effect.

+This software has been published in Journal of Open Source Software:
+Wu et al., (2023). pydynpd: A Python package for dynamic panel model.
+Journal of Open Source Software, 8(83), 4416, https://doi.org/10.21105/joss.04416

 ## Features supported:
 * Differene and System GMM
 * One-step, two-step, and iterative estimates